CDCgov/mira-oxide/docs/prepare_mira_reports.md

 cargo run -- prepare-mira-reports -s <PATH>/samplesheet.csv -i ~<PATH_TO_MIRA_NF_OUTPUTS. -o <OUTDIR> -q <PATH>/qc_test.yaml -p <PLATFORM> -w <PATH>/MIRA-NF -r <RUN_ID> -v <VIRUS> -f
 ```

+**NOTE: This script expects you to have the DAIS_ribosome.seq file to be in the location that you are deploying the command for MIRA-NF compatibility**

 ### Files Outputs with no -f flag invoked

 ```